 A: Courses that are fully remote are identified in Self-Service as meeting in the building and room called “Online.”
 You can check the status of your courses by logging into Self-Service and looking under the Schedule for each course on the right.
 If the course schedule says that the course meets in building and room “Online,” the course is fully remote and there will be no in-person meetings.
 However, you should plan to be available online during scheduled class times.
 All other courses will provide a mix of in-person and online components.

-A: Students unable to return to campus this fall should apply to be Remote Learners.
+A: Students unable to return to campus should apply to be Remote Learners.
 We will be communicating separately with Remote Learners to share a list of fully remote courses that they may wish to take.
 Students may sign up for any course (assuming seats are available), but we would recommend Remote Learners, particularly first-year and incoming international students, check out our fully Remote courses first.
 The advantage of taking fully remote courses is that these will be designed with the remote student in mind and will often provide more flexibility in the time frame in which students are asked to engage with course materials.
-Students will work with their advisers in August to pick a schedule that makes sense for them.
+Students will work with their advisers to finalize a schedule that makes sense for them.

 Q: What if I need specific courses for my major and they aren’t on the list of Remote Courses?